The Marine Protected Area Project (MPAP)

 - IDR 3'800'000 PADI Crew Pack to pay to PADI (study materials for the Padi Divemaster Program)

 - IDR 2'500'000 processing and 1st year PADI Pro Membership fees (approx), also payable to PADI.

 Estimation of additional costs:

-Transportation from and to the airport IDR 550'000
+- Transportation from and to South of Bali IDR 550'000

-Accommodation of around IDR 3'600'000 per month depending if you come in low or high season.
+- Accommodation of around IDR 3'600'000 per month depending on low or high season.
 When you share a room this cost can also be shared.

 If you would like to know more about other courses we offer: https://scubali.com/diving-course/